syncany/syncany/gradle/innosetup/INNOSETUP.md

 	wine is.exe
 	sudo cp iscc /usr/local/bin/iscc

-If the machine is a machien without display manager, Inno Setup cannot be installed.
+If the machine has no display manager, Inno Setup cannot be installed.
 Instead, you can extract the is.exe file using [innoextract](http://constexpr.org/innoextract/).
 The innoextract tool is available in many distro repos (e.g. Ubuntu >= 12.10, Debian >= 7).
 So in most cases, the following commands are enough:

-	sudo apt-get install innoextact
+	sudo apt-get install innoextract
 	innoextract is.exe
 	mkdir ~/".wine/drive_c/Program Files (x86)/Inno Setup 5"
 	cp -a app/* ~/".wine/drive_c/Program Files (x86)/Inno Setup 5"